outcobra/outstanding-cobra/CONTRIBUTING.md

 ###Style Guide

 We develop with the official Angular 2 Style Guidelines in mind.
 We care about Clean Code.
-You can find the Style Guidelines under [this](https://angular.io/docs/ts/latest/guide/style-guide.html) linked.
+You can find the Style Guidelines under [this](https://angular.io/docs/ts/latest/guide/style-guide.html) link.

 ##Commit Messages